eduardodelpeloso/Appsilon/README.md

 This was a recruitment test for a company specialized in the development of data analytics and machine learning solutions for enterprise companies.
 Most of their systems are programmed in R and use the Shiny package to create **dashboards**.

-The dashboard I developed can be accesses at https://eduardodelpeloso.shinyapps.io/Map_Dashboard.
+The dashboard I developed can be accessed at https://eduardodelpeloso.shinyapps.io/Map_Dashboard.

 ---